EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/09_production/README.md

 npm run dev          # http://localhost:5173
-npm run build        # ← run this FIRST and write the numbers down npm run preview      # http://localhost:4173
+npm run build        # ← run this FIRST and write the numbers down npm run preview      # http://localhost:4173 npm test             # vitest run
 ```

+Step 4 comes with its specs already written: **`tests/config.spec.ts`** pins the
+two bugs that step exists to prevent — a missing variable that must fail loudly,
+and the string `'false'` that must not enable a feature.
+They are red on the
+skeleton.

+They are the only specs here, deliberately.
+The rest of this workshop is checked
+by the command it is about — `npm run build`, `npm run size`,
+`npm run verify:serving`.
+A test asserting that `nginx.conf` *contains* a line
+would prove nothing about how your server actually answers, which is the very
+mistake step 5bis exists to cure.

 ## Step 0 — The baseline